Agricultural Literacy Curriculum Matrix

 After conducting these activities, review and summarize the following key concepts:

-- Farmers are constantly working to grow and harvest the food we eat.
+- Farmers work to grow and harvest the food we eat.

 - A wide variety of agricultural products are grown all over the United States.

 - Much of the food we eat is processed.
 Without food processing, our diets would only include raw, whole foods that are grown in season on the farm.